dubiousconst282/DistIL/README.md

 }
 ```

-# Loop Vectorization
+### Loop Vectorization
-Prototype loop vectorizer which works on simple for-loops, having no complex branches or instructions.
+Basic loop vectorizer which works on simple for-loops having no complex branches or instructions.
-It is not enabled by default and requires explicit opt-in via `[Optimize(TryVectorize = true)]`.
+This transform is currently unstable and will only be applied to methods annotated with `[Optimize(TryVectorize = true)]`.

 The impact for [trivial cases](./tests/Benchmarks/AutoVecBenchs.cs) is considerable, and it can even exceed an order of magnitude:
 |          Method |         Toolchain |        Mean |       Error |      StdDev | Ratio | Code Size |